akaFunk/EDice/readme.md

 - Create a small adapter PCB for the prommer to fit into the EDice.
 A piece of breadboard and some pin headers will also do the trick.

 ## License
-The PCB is licensed unser CC-BY 4.0, the source code is under MIT license.
+The PCB is licensed unser CC-BY 4.0, the source code is under GPL v2 license.

 For the PCB we used the KiCad symbols made by the free-pdf project: https://github.com/free-pdk/pdk-kicad-symbols/tree/master.
 This library is also licensed under the CC-BY 4.0.

+For the software the pdk-includes (GPL v2) https://github.com/free-pdk/pdk-includes and the easy-pdf-includes (GPL v2)  https://github.com/free-pdk/easy-pdk-includes are used.

 ## Images
 ![EDice](EDice.jpg)